SymfonyCasts/vue/sfcasts/ep1/product-card.md

 though the `product-list` component is *technically* the deepest component that needs it.

-If you look at `catalog.vue`, it holds the AJAX call and pretty soon it will hold logic for a search bar.
+If you look at `catalog.vue`, it holds the Ajax call and pretty soon it will hold logic for a search bar.
 But... it doesn't render a lot of markup.
 I mean, yeah, it has an `<h1>` up here and a `<div>` down here, but its *main* job is to contain data and logic.